eclipse-iceoryx/iceoryx/iceoryx_examples/request_response/README.md

 We provide three examples, the very basic typed and untyped examples and the most natural setup combining a server with a Listener and a client using a WaitSet.
-Since you can find the general setup and functionality of the client and the server also in the Listener/WaitSet example, we will focus now on this.
+Since you can find the general setup and functionality of the client and the server also in the Listener/WaitSet example, we will describe only this one.

 ## Expected output basic server-client example